 The North American Christopher Lloyd Scholarship

-The Christopher Lloyd Scholarship for North American Flower Gardeners was conceived in order to provide a North American gardener with a year- long, practical education in the traditional style of flower gardening as practiced at two of the world’s most respected gardens, Great Dixter in East Sussex, England, and Chanticleer near Philadelphia, USA.
+The Christopher Lloyd Scholarship for North American Gardeners was conceived in order to provide a North American gardener with a year- long, practical education in the traditional style of aesthetic gardening as practiced at two of the world’s most respected gardens, Great Dixter in East Sussex, England, and Chanticleer near Philadelphia, USA.

 Ideally, the scholar will spend 11 months, from September to August, living and working at Great Dixter, where he or she will be immersed in all aspects of the garden’s operations.
 They will also attend symposiums; visit gardens, plant trials and garden shows; and travel to Istanbul’s Nezahat Gokyigit Botanic Garden for 2 weeks to experience another country well known for its rich flora.
 The final month of the scholarship will be spent working at Chanticleer.